mariorodeghiero/vue-theme-vscode/README.md

 Yellow       | `#ffcc95`

+## Sponsors

+Support this project by becoming a sponsor and your image with a link to your website. [[Become a sponsor](https://opencollective.com/vue-theme#sponsor)]

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.